 Succession Certificate (SC) is required when somebody inherits any immovable or movable property under the various relevant Laws in the country.
 The majority of these issues are covered under the Hindu Succession Act.
 However, the minorities are covered by their community acts or the Indian Succession Act.
 This issue needs to be understood in the right perspective for both categories.

 For Movable Properties

-- The first step for any beneficiary is to file for an SC in the same court within whose jurisdiction the dead person resided, to inherit the assets of the deceased or even get them transferred in his name.
+- The first step for any beneficiary is to file for a Succession Certificate in the same court within whose jurisdiction the dead person resided, to inherit the assets of the deceased or even get them transferred in his name.

 - The document/certificate that is issued establishes the authenticity of the petitioner and gives him the authority to have the assets transferred to his name.
 Along with authority, the beneficiary will also carry with him the full responsibility and liability of honoring any debt or security attached to that particular property.

 - For all applications made by a recipient to a court of competent jurisdiction, the document in all cases is issued as per the applicable laws of inheritance.